-Titles and abstracts to systemic masters research dissertations that were awarded distinctions.
+Titles and abstracts to systemic masters research dissertations from UK family therapy training institutes that were awarded distinctions.

 Harriet O'Brien.
 Brotherly love: What are the stories and descriptions men aged 30-60 tell about their relationship with their brother or sister who is closest in age to them?

 This paper uses narrative thematic analysis to analyse interviews with four adult male volunteers from the local community.
 Subjects were invited to reflect on their relationship over time with their sibling closest in age.
 The analysis uses the frame of time to highlight development and changes in the relationship.
 Findings support those in the literature that stress the significance of adult sibling relationships.
 The use of time as a frame is helpful in providing a coherent narrative, not broken by the artificial divide of childhood and adulthood.
 Findings regarding the resilience of sibling bonds and the influence of the sibling relationship on later parenting may be of particular use in the systemic field.

 This qualitative study highlights some of the tensions of working as an independent professional within the child protection and court systems.
 It captures and evaluates the perspectives of six experienced professionals on the use and impact of LOIs, within complex social processes of conducting assessments with children and families.
 A structure of Thematic Analysis and Coordinated Management of Meaning’s Hierarchy model is used to collect and analyse data.
 The emerging themes were: Taking Positions, Use of Power, Context, Multiple Perspectives, Interactional Processes, Professional Guidance and Supervision.
 It draws out two main findings: the conflicted position of the IP and significance of collaborative approaches and systemic practices within assessment processes.
 Lastly, it suggests a further evaluating study into measuring LOIs.